-Making consistent extra payments on the principal can yield singificant returns.
-You pay against principal in many different ways.
-For many people,Perhaps the easiest way to keep track is by making 1 additional mortgage payment every year.
-Of course, some folks won't be able to swing such an enormous extra payment, so splitting a single additional payment into 12 extra monthly payments works too.
-Finally, you can pay a half payment every other week.
-These options differ a little in lowering the total interest paid and reducing payback length, but they will all significantly shorten the duration of your mortgage and lower the total interest paid over the life of the loan.
+Paying consistent additional payments on your loan principal can yield huge returns.
+Borrowers can pay against principal by employing various techniques.
+For many people,Perhaps the easiest way to keep track is to make one additional mortgage payment every year.
+But some people won't be able to pull off such a large additional payment, so dividing an extra payment into 12 extra monthly payments works too.
+Another very popular option is to pay half of your payment every two weeks.
+The result is you make one extra monthly payment each year.
+These options differ a little in reducing the total interest paid and reducing payback length, but they will all significantly reduce the duration of your mortgage and lower your total interest paid.

 Do you have a question regarding a mortgage program?